Ravencoin-Miner/Ravencoin/README.md

 Kraww!

-An optimized fork of ccminer developed specially for x16r.
+An optimized fork of ccminer developed for Ravencoin.

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no longer active on github since 2014.